What Parents Need To Know About Permissive Parenting

 Permissive parents’ hearts are in the right place, but they need more structure.

-Most people would feel like they’d know a permissive parent if they saw one.
-According to the definition from American Psychological Association these are the moms and dads that are warm but lax.
-Their failure to set firm limits, monitor children’s activities closely, or require appropriately mature behavior, cultivates kids who tend to be impulsive, rebellious, aimless, domineering and aggressive.
-In other words, kids that don’t respond to punishment or praise and who lack respect.
+Permissive parents try and do the right thing by their kids, but their parenting style means that they fall short.
+According to the definition from the American Psychological Association, these are the moms and dads that are warm but lax.
+Their failure to set firm limits, monitor children’s activities closely, or require appropriately mature behavior cultivates kids who tend to be impulsive, rebellious, aimless, domineering, and aggressive.
+In other words, they make for kids who don’t respond to punishment or praise and who lack respect.

 But is permissive parenting so terrible?
-It turns out the answer is nuanced, and there are good ways to turn permissive parenting into something far more healthy for everyone.
+It turns out the answer is nuanced, and there are good ways to turn permissive parenting into something far more healthy for everyone in the family.

 The Origins of Permissive Parenting

 Unlike pop-culture parenting “styles” (see: helicopter, tiger, lawn mower), permissive parenting is grounded in the research of University of California at Berkeley psychologist Diana Baumrind.
-In her work in the 1960s, she categorized parenting into three different types: authoritarian, permissive, and authoritative based on the amount of demand and care a parent shows their child.
+In her work in the 1960s, Baumrind categorized parenting into three different types: authoritarian, permissive, and authoritative, based on the amount of demand and care a parent shows their child.

 Authoritative parenting hits all the right notes: High expectations accompany their consideration of each child’s individual needs.
 Authoritarian parents demand a great deal from their kids, but don’t consider their child’s needs and often pair expectations with the threat of punishment.
 And permissive parents?
 They cater to their child’s needs (they’re highly responsive) but demand very little.